foundation/foundation-sites/docs/pages/sass.md

 @import 'foundation';
 ```

 Note: To relieve the tedium of comparing a newly released _settings.scss file with your project's current version, there is [DiffMerge](http://twobitlabs.com/2011/08/install-diffmerge-git-mac-os-x/).
-This handy application can either be integrated into yourgit workflow or used separately.
+This handy application can either be integrated into your git workflow or used separately.
 Its GUI makes visualizing the line-by-line differences between two files a snap.

 ### Using Compiled CSS